zoraidarestrepo/fleet-maintenance-analysis/powerbi/README.md

 A Power BI report was built on top of the FleetMaintenanceRecords dataset to provide interactive, business-friendly insights.

+## This report allows operations and maintenance teams to:

+- Quickly see which parts are failing most often

+- Identify high-risk states or regions

+- Track trends in maintenance volume over time

+- Focus on cost drivers and opportunities for preventive maintenance

 ### Data Source
 - **Dataset:** FleetMaintenanceRecords (CSV/Excel)
 - **Loaded into Power BI** using Power Query